-- 1.3.2 A household survey and housing needs assessment was started in 2019 and completed in early 2020, just prior to the Covid-19 pandemic becoming widespread.
-As a result, work on the Neighbourhood Plan paused for a while, but started up again in late 2020 with a business / facilities survey undertaken to ensure that the views of both resident and businesses would be taken into account. - 1.3.3 The first draft of the Neighbourhood Plan was then produced by the working group and approved by the Parish Council for consultation.
+1.3.2 A household survey and housing needs assessment was started in 2019 and completed in early 2020, just prior to the Covid-19 pandemic becoming widespread.
+As a result, work on the Neighbourhood Plan paused for a while, but started up again in late 2020 with a business / facilities survey undertaken to ensure that the views of both resident and businesses would be taken into account.

+1.3.3 The first draft of the Neighbourhood Plan was then produced by the working group and approved by the Parish Council for consultation.
 The consultation is a 'formal' stage in the Neighbourhood Plan process (under Regulation 14) and ran for 6 weeks from late January to mid March 2022, giving everyone the opportunity to comment and suggest what changes should be considered.
 A wide range of statutory consultees, including Natural England, Historic England, the Environment Agency and BCP Council reviewed the plan at this stage.
-The plan was also checked to see if it could give rise to significant environmental impacts, and the decision taken that a full Strategic Environmental Assessment was not needed, given that the plan is not allocating specific sites for development. - 1.3.4 The plan will also be tested by an Independent Examiner, who has to decide whether it meets the basic conditions that are set out in the Neighbourhood Plan legislation and if not, what changes are necessary.
+The Plan was also checked to see if it could give rise to significant environmental impacts, and the decision taken that a full Strategic Environmental Assessment was not needed, given that the Plan is not allocating specific sites for development.

+1.3.4 The Plan was submitted to BCP Council in late 2022, who went on to organise the Plan's Examination.
+An Independent Examiner, Christopher Collison BA (Hons) MBA MRTPI MIED IHBC, was appointed, and the Examination commenced in May 2024.
+In his report, issued in August 2024, the Examiner recommended a number of changes to make sure that the Plan met the basic conditions set out in the legislation.
 The Plan has to contribute to the achievement of sustainable development, be in general conformity with the strategic planning policies that are in the Local Plan, and have regard to national policies and advice.
-The final decision, on whether BCP Council, as the Local Planning Authority, should use the Plan will be voted on by local residents in a referendum.
+The final decision, on whether BCP Council, as the Local Planning Authority, should use the Plan will be voted on by local residents in a referendum, which is expected to take place in October 2024.